VALUE-ADDED TAX IN UAE

 A supply of goods or services for consideration by a person conducting business in the state.
 Supply can be either under zero percent or at the standard rate of 5% or a deemed supply and does not include exempt supplies.

 Place of supply for VAT

 It will determine whether a supply is made in the UAE or outside the UAE for VAT purposes:

 • If the supply is determined as made in the UAE: VAT shall be applicable.

 • If the supply is determined as made outside the UAE: VAT is not applicable.

 Tax Return Filing-

-As per the official site of Ministry of Finance, UAE, majority of the business entities will be required to file the VAT returns on quarterly basis, within one month/28 days from the end of the respective quarter.
-Filing of VAT return has to be done online through FTA portal or as directed by fta.
+As per the official site of the Ministry of Finance, UAE, the majority of the business entities will be required to file the VAT returns on a quarterly basis, within one month/28 days from the end of the respective quarter.
+Filing of VAT returns has to be done online through the FTA portal or as directed by FTA.
 It is very important for businesses to note that the VAT return file, generated only from the certified tax accounting software, will be allowed to be uploaded in the FTA's e-tax portal.
-Here, certified tax accounting software refers to that software which meets the guidelines set by the FTA.
+Here, certified tax accounting software refers to that software that meets the guidelines set by the FTA.

 If the last date for filing a return falls on a public holiday, the deadline shall be extended to the first business day thereafter.